 Don’t fork it up

-The potato harvest is one job Richard and I never need any encouragement to get out and do.
+Harvesting potatoes is one job Richard and I never need any encouragement to get out and do.
 It’s probably the most fun job we have – like a treasure hunt, if you consider a huge bucket of potatoes ‘treasure’.
-3 weeks after the rain had buggered off, it was dry enough to pull the spuds out.

 The garden fork is usually our implement of choice, but there’s a wee trick to avoid putting the tines of your fork right through your potatoes (it’s always Richard who forks them).

 Start about 25cm back from the stem, push your fork in, and lift.
 You should miss the spuds, while levering the potatoes up to pick out by hand.
-If you do put your fork through them, put them to the side and eat them for dinner as soon as possible.
-They won’t keep.

 Sort it out